ArendPeter/GameMakerGuide/docs/7_FlappyBird_Score/1_Lives.md

 ## Drawing the lives

-Now let's draw the lives.
-Normally, I'd use ``oControl`` for this since it "owns" the lives, but that object exists across all rooms, and I only want it to be drawn as part of the gameplay.
-So I could make a new ``oGameControl`` object for things like this, or I could do it the easier way and just use ``oBird``.
-I'm going to do it the easier way
+Now let's draw the lives!
 The idea I'm going with here is to draw a number of hearts equal to how ever many lives we have.
 If I think about it, here's how I want the hearts to look for each number of lives

 * 3 lives: ♥♥♥
 * 2 lives: ♥♥